Tag Archives: Celia Imrie

 Read my spoiler-free movie review of Love Sarah (2020).

 Celia Imrie, Rupert Penry-Jones, Shannon Tarbet and Bill Paterson are the stars of Love Sarah.
-An Eliza Schroeder directed comedy/drama/romance about a young woman who wishes to fulfill her mother’s dream of opening her own bakery in Notting Hill, London.
+An Eliza Schroeder-directed comedy/drama/romance about a young woman who wishes to fulfil her mother’s dream of opening her own bakery in Notting Hill, London.

 She goes about doing just that with the help of an old friend and her grandmother.

 The cakes, London and Celia Imrie are my reason.
-I’m further intrigued because the bakery reminds me a lot of the the baked goods I used to walk by in the window of restaurant/bakery Ottolenghi on Upper street, North London.
-I say ‘walked by’ but I most certainly walked in a few times as well.
+I’m further intrigued because the bakery reminds me a lot of the baked goods I used to walk by in the window of the restaurant/bakery Ottolenghi on Upper Street, North London.
+I say ‘walked by’, but I most certainly walked in more than a few times as well.

 Shelley Conn, Grace Calder, Denise Welch, Lucy Fleming, Candice Brown, Kamontip Krissy Ashton and Pano Masti also star.